-3.1.1.
-All dewatering (also referred to as "unwatering") shall be accomplished in accordance with approved Dewatering Guidelines and Fish Salvage Plans in Appendix F. Dewatering Plans were reviewed and revised in 2011 to ensure that they comply with Appendix F.
+- 3.1.1.
+All dewatering (also referred to as "unwatering") shall be accomplished in accordance with approved Dewatering Guidelines and Fish Salvage Plans in Appendix F. Dewatering Plans8 were reviewed and revised in 2011 to ensure that they comply with Appendix F. - 3.1.2.
+Project biologists should be present to provide technical guidance at all project activities that may involve fish handling.
+When river temperatures reach 70°F or greater, all adult fish handling will be coordinated through CENWW-OD-T.